Icehawk78/FrozenCookies/README.md

 2022 Apr 29

 - Add an option to automatically buy stock brokers and upgrade bank office levels
+- Add an option to automatically pet the dragon for upgrades

 2022 Apr 14